samber/do/docs/docs/container/clone.md

 # Clone

-Clone has the same service registrations as its parent, but it doesn't share the invoked service state.
+A clone has the same service registrations as its parent, but it doesn't share the invoked service state.

-Cloning a container can be very useful for test purposes.
+Cloning a container is very useful for testing.

 ```go
 injector := do.New()